Media in the United States

 Many US policies, especially foreign policies, have come under much sharp criticism from around the world as well as from various segments within American society.
 As a result, some fear that they are running the risk of alienating themselves from the rest of the world.
 A revealing quote hints that media portrayal of issues can affect the constructive criticism of American foreign policy:

-“One reads about the world’s desire for American leadership only in the United States”, one anonymous well-placed British diplomat recently observed, “Everywhere else one reads about American arrogance and unilateralism.”
+One reads about the world’s desire for American leadership only in the United States, one anonymous well-placed British diplomat recently observed, Everywhere else one reads about American arrogance and unilateralism.

 The quote above also summarizes how America is viewed in the international community and how some of their actions are portrayed in the United States.
 Yet, the international community, often for very valid reasons, sees America’s actions differently.

-International news coverage from US media is very poor10.
-As noted by the Media Channel and Huffington Post, “According to the Pew Research Center’s recent study of American journalism, coverage of international events is declining more than any other subject.
+International news coverage from US media is very poor11.
+As noted by the Media Channel and Huffington Post, According to the Pew Research Center’s recent study of American journalism, coverage of international events is declining more than any other subject.
 In the study of 2007, 64% of participating newspaper editors said their papers had reduced the space for international news.
-‘In a strict sense, the American media did not in 2007 cover the world,’ says the Pew report.
-Beyond Iraq, only two countries received notable coverage last year — Iran and Pakistan.”
+In a strict sense, the American media did not in 2007 cover the world, says the Pew report.
+Beyond Iraq, only two countries received notable coverage last year — Iran and Pakistan.

 This non-coverage of global issues is worrying because so many American citizens end up getting a narrow view of many important world issues.
 In such a situation, it is easier for propagandists to say things that are harder to question and seem real.

 The majority of US citizens still get their news from television, where limited headlines and sound-bites reduce the breadth, depth and context available.
-And while the Internet has surpassed traditional newspapers as a prime source of news11, the diversity of news is still small; a lot of content for Internet sites come from a few traditional sources12, usually those working in struggling newspaper companies and media outlets.
+And while the Internet has surpassed traditional newspapers as a prime source of news12, the diversity of news is still small; a lot of content for Internet sites come from a few traditional sources13, usually those working in struggling newspaper companies and media outlets.

-A year after the war on Iraq had started, March 2004 saw a large poll released by the Pew Global Attitudes Project (GAP) from the Pew Research Centre for the People & the Press.
-Polls are usually fraught with problems, but this one was interesting because it looked at views in a number of countries, including some in western Europe, and some in Muslim countries, and found in all of them a growing mistrust of the United States 13, particularly President George Bush.
 On many issues there was a wide gap between respondents in the U.S. versus respondents elsewhere, including key ally, Britain.
 And as the diplomat noted above in 1999, this poll also noted that 61 to 84% of respondents in other countries found the U.S. motives in foreign policy to be self-interested, while 70% of respondents in the United States thought their country did take other’s views into account.
 This divide in perceptions is large to say the least.
 But why is there such a gap?

-Dr. Nancy Snow, an assistant professor of political science describes one of her previous jobs as being a “propagandist” for the U.S. Information Agency.
+Dr. Nancy Snow, an assistant professor of political science describes one of her previous jobs as being a propagandist for the U.S. Information Agency.
 In an interview, she also describes how Americans and the rest of the world often view the American media:

 [P]ublic diplomacy is a euphemism for propaganda.
 In the United States, we don’t think of ourselves as a country that propagandizes, even though to the rest of the world we are seen as really the most propagandistic nation in terms of our advertising, in terms of our global reach, our public relations industry—we have more public relations professionals and consultants in the United States than we do news reporters.
 So there’s an entire history of advertising, promoting, and getting across the message of America both within and also outside of the United States.